 How to use pork rinds in keto recipes

-Always choose minimally-processed products without artificial additives.
-You can also make your own pork rinds at home!
-Fresh, homemade pork rinds can be stored in an airtight container in the refrigerator for up to one week.
+When using pork rinds in recipes, choose minimally processed options with no artificial additives.
+For optimal freshness and quality, consider making your own pork rinds at home—they can be stored in an airtight container in the refrigerator for up to one week.

 Key takeaways

-Many store-bought pork rinds are highly processed foods containing potentially harmful artificial flavors and synthetic MSG.
-Read labels and choose minimally-processed pork rinds to promote a healthier body.
+Many store-bought pork rinds are highly processed foods containing potentially harmful artificial flavors, unhealthy oils, and synthetic MSG.
+Choose minimally processed pork rinds with clean ingredients and no additives to support your health goals.

 FAQ